Funds offer plenty of benefits to busy investors. Here's a quick review of all the different kinds are available.

 Stock funds rely on their holdings to rise in value in order to deliver good returns.
-Bond funds achieve much of their return by collecting interest on the securities they own.
+They are divided based on the kinds of investments they hold.

 Aggressive growth.
 These strive for big profits, generally by investing in small companies and developing industries or by concentrating on volatile issues.
 Some use speculative techniques, such as trading with borrowed money and short selling.
 The greater the drive for high profits, the greater the risk.